john-divelbiss/owasp_zap/CONTEXT.md

     *  \Q<a href="/erp/logout">Logout</a>\E - when zap sees this in the source, it considers the application "logged in"
     *  \Q<a href="?s_mobile=1" id="desktop_link">Mobile Site</a>\E - when zap sees this in the source ,it considers the application "logged out"

+## Users
+This is where you define who is logging in the system during the scan.
+In this case I used the user "luke"

+## Remaining Sections
+The remaining sections were left as is